What does local government do?

 There are 22 local authorities in Wales.
 They are all unitary authorities led by a leader and cabinet elected by the council itself.

-Labour have the largest number of councillors in Wales (38%), followed by independents (26%) and Plaid Cymru (16%).
+Following the 2022 local government elections, Labour has the largest number of councillors in Wales (42%), followed by independents (25%) and Plaid Cymru (16%).

-There are 11 local authorities in Northern Ireland, for which responsibility is devolved to the Northern Ireland Assembly.
+There are 11 local authorities in Northern Ireland.
 As in Scotland and Wales, all of Northern Ireland’s councils are unitary authorities.
-Councils in Northern Ireland typically use a committee system of governance and are led by a chairperson (or mayor) chosen by the council for a one-year term.
+Councils in Northern Ireland typically use a committee system 31 Local Government Act (Northern Ireland) 2014, www.legislation.gov.uk/nia/2014/8/section/19 of governance and are led by a chairperson (or mayor) chosen by the council for a one-year term.